Louis Keppel Hamilton: Naval career

 Hamilton joined the Royal Navy in 1908 with the rank of midshipman.
 On 30 June 1911, he was promoted sub-lieutenant, and on 30 June 1913 lieutenant.

 During the First World War, Hamilton saw active service in the West Africa Campaign, on the Niger River and in the German colony of Kamerun.
 He commanded the Niger river flotilla which drove the Germans out of Dehane in December 1914, then led a party from the coast which transported a naval 12-pounder gun taken out of HMS Challenger on an epic journey of 640 miles along the Niger and Benue rivers, then sixty miles overland, to assist Brigadier-General Cunliffe in the taking of Garoua from a German garrison.
 Garua fell in June 1915.
 In September 1915 he was awarded the Distinguished Service Order "for his services in the operations in the Cameroons" and was also awarded the Order of Saint Stanislaus of Russia, 3rd class.

 He saw active service again in the Second World War, including taking part in the Allied reactions to the German invasion of Norway in 1940 (as commander of HMS Aurora), for which he was awarded the Norwegian War Cross, and the protection of Arctic convoys.
 In 1942, he was a Rear Admiral commanding the First Cruiser Squadron (CS1), which consisted of the British cruisers HMS London and Norfolk, the American cruisers USS Wichita and Tuscaloosa, and four destroyers.
 In that role, he was one of the senior officers of the disastrous Convoy PQ 17.

 Between 1943 and 1945, Hamilton was Flag Officer, Malta, and while there was knighted by being appointed a Knight Commander of the Order of the Bath.
-After the war, he served as First Naval Member of the Australian Commonwealth Naval Board & Chief of Naval Staff, the professional head of the Royal Australian Navy, from 1945 to 1948.
+After the war, he served as First Naval Member of the Australian Commonwealth Naval Board & Chief of Naval Staff, the professional head of the Royal Australian Navy, from 1945 to 1948, during which he was promoted to admiral on 16 May 1947.
+He retired from the navy in September 1948.

 Hamilton died at King Edward VII's Hospital for Officers on 22 June 1957, when his home address was 64, Pont Street, London.
 He left an estate valued at £72,095 and probate was granted to Miss Jean Hamilton.